-In connection with the quarterly report on Form 10-Q for the three month period ended September 30, 2005 (this "report"), of SPAR Group, Inc. (the "registrant"), the undersigned hereby certifies that, to his knowledge:
+In connection with the quarterly report on Form 10-Q for the three month period ended June 30, 2005 (this "report"), of SPAR Group, Inc. (the "registrant"), the undersigned hereby certifies that, to his knowledge:

-- 1. The report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended, and - 2.
-The information contained in the report fairly presents, in all material respects, the financial condition and results of operations of the registrant.
+2. The information contained in the report fairly presents, in all material respects, the financial condition and results of operations of the registrant.